SAP/openui5-docs/docs/Step_2_Creating_an_Empty_Flexible_Column_Layout_bf38e4d.md

 ## Step 2: Creating an Empty Flexible Column Layout

-In this step, we add an instance of the `sap.f.FlexibleColumnLayout` in the main view of the app.
+In this step, we add an instance of the `sap.f.FlexibleColumnLayout` control in the main view of the app.

 ***